drydenwilliams/full-time-to-self-employed/README.md

 What comes under capital expanditure

 ### <a name="end-of-year"></a>End of year accounts
-These are needed to be submitted to companies house
+These are needed to be submitted to companies house.
+Check over everything that we've bought so we can see if we can save any tax.
+Also looking at deperication.

 ## Lingo